Bryce-Davidson/Data-Structures/Lists/README.md

 These Python implementations of the ADT *(abstract data type)* **List**, are written to the standards shown on the wikipedia page below.

-Along with these standards, each list ADT implementation will have operations defined specifically for the type of implementation.
+Along with these standards, each list ADT implementation will have specific operations defined below.

 ## Each Implementation of List